Explaindio

 Second, I can’t say I’m happy with the default background songs either.
 With only 15 tracks to choose from, you would at least hope for some variety.
 Instead, you’re handed fifteen tracks so dramatic they could never be used in a marketing video.
 Titles like “Battle Hymn” and “Epic Theme” should be a blatant red flag that Explaindio wants you to choose “Get More Tracks” and purchase from their marketplace.

-Here’s a song from Youtube in the style of the free tracks Explaindio provides.
+Here’s a song from YouTube in the style of the free tracks Explaindio provides.

 When it comes to audio with the program, you’re on your own.
-You’ll either need to pay to buy tracks from their marketplace, use another program to record your own voice-over and audio, or search up some royalty-free tracks from the internet.
+You’ll either need to pay to buy tracks from their marketplace, use another program to record your voice-over and audio, or search up some royalty-free tracks from the internet.

 Text